alirangwala/Poker-Short-Deck-Equity-Calculator/README.md

 As mentioned earlier cards 2-5 are removed from the deck resulting in a 36 card deck.
 This does many things like making straights and pairs easier to hit while making flushes tougher.
 As a result different versions of short deck have different hand rankings.
 This equity calculator will cover the two most popular: the orginal six plus rankings and the Triton Series hand rankings.
 The latter has a straight beating three of a kind despite the higher probabilty of hitting a straight.

+Why use this software?

+Ever wonder if you made the right decision in a game?
+Should I have called that all in bet?
+Did I actually have good enough odds to hit that flush on the river?
+All the answers lie in a single line of code in your command line.
+By using this app to inspect your hands after a session you will be able to find holes in your game, errors in calculations or reaffirm correct calls or folds you have made.
+This tool is designed to make you a better player by showing you the math behnd the game.

 How do I use this app?

 Command Line Inputs: